yomojo/yomojo.github.io-web/_products/fab01.markdown

 You only need to use a small amount of this oil.
 Don't use it like normal body oil.
 See instructions below.

-**Instructions**:
+**Washing with the oil**:
-1. During and after showering, while you're still wet is the best time to use it.
+1. During showering, wet your skin first.
 2. Dab some onto your finger or cotton cloth.
 Then apply all over your body and face.
 The water will help the oil emulsify and spread over a large area.
 A little will go a very long way.
+This will not lather like soap :)
+3. Rinse off and then apply some FAB butter to finish off.
+4. If you're cleaning your face at night—wet face, rub some oil into your face gently.
+5. Leave for a short while and then wipe off with a cotton towel.

-3. Use it during the day on wet or dry skin.
+Use it during the day on wet or dry skin.

 **Shaving with the oil**:
 1. Wet face with hot water.